 Governor Stein Announces 2025 North Carolina Award Winners, State’s Highest Honor

-All proceeds from ticket sales for the awards ceremony will go to the Community Foundation of North Carolina to help communities recover from Hurricane Helene.
+All proceeds from ticket sales for the awards ceremony will go to the North Carolina Community Foundation to help communities recover from Hurricane Helene.
 Tickets may be purchased online here.
 This year’s event will feature special performances and exclusive offers, and the event will focus on the resilience of western North Carolina.

 The 2025 honorees are Woody Platt and Buddy Melton for Fine Arts, Wiley Cash for Literature, Roy Williams and James Ferguson for Public Service, and Kathie Dello for Science.